How to prepare a design for printing

 A bitmap file can be compared to a balloon.
 We can “inflate” it, but only to a certain extent.
 If we blow too hard, the balloon will burst.
 Similarly, the quality of an artificially inflated bitmap will “burst”.
 How a file can be reworked to meet sufficient standards you will read below in the paragraph “Vectorization”.

-Popular raster file storage formats: JPG, PNG, TIFF, GIF, BMP
+Popular formats for saving raster files: JPG, PNG, TIFF, GIF, BMP

 Vector graphics

-A type of computer graphics in which an image is described by geometric figures, located in a mathematically defined two-dimensional coordinate system.
+A type of computer graphics in which the image is described by geometric figures, located in a mathematically defined two-dimensional coordinate system.

-Despite such a technical description, you do not need a degree in mathematics to create vector graphics :) Vector graphics is not limited to geometric figures.
+Despite such a technical description, you don’t need a degree in mathematics to create vector graphics 🙂 Vector graphics is not limited to geometric figures.
 A good graphic designer, can prepare virtually any image in vectors.
 From vector files we make embellishments using these methods:

-Popular vector file saving formats: CDR, AI, EPS, SVG
+Popular formats for saving vector files: CDR, AI, EPS, SVG

 Vectorization is the process of converting bitmap to vectors, which from the perspective of print production is a more universal way of saving files.
 This is the visualization of the vectorization process: